battlerealmsmodeditor/BattleRealmsMapPacks/README.md

 ## 📥 [Download Map Packs](https://github.com/KravitzMC/BattleRealmsMapPacks/archive/refs/heads/main-levels.zip)

-- By extract Levels in .zip folder to main Battle Realms Levels folder.
+- By extract Levels folder in .zip file to main Battle Realms Levels folder.

 #### <h2> 🔴 Note : if you want to see all files please go to branch : <a href="https://github.com/KravitzMC/BattleRealmsMapPacks/tree/main-levels">Main-Levels</a></h2>